 History of Atomic Swaps

 In the same year, Charlie Lee succeeded in swapping Bitcoin for Litecoin using the Lightning network.
-Following these steps, many startups and individuals are working on improving the protocol further.
+Following these steps, many startups and individuals are further working on improving the protocol.

 Fundamentally, Atomic Swaps employ the Hash Time-Locked Contracts principle.
 This principle guarantees that funds can only be accessed upon the initiator revealing the private key to both parties.
-Additionally, the contract is timebound; it cannot carry on to completion after exceeding the set time.
+Additionally, the contract is timebound; it cannot complete after exceeding the set time.
 Ultimately, it allows for trustless exchange.

 Importance of Atomic Swaps in Blockchain